zuugle-services/wp-diana-widget/README.txt

-=== WP Diana Widget ===
+=== Diana GreenConnect ===
-Contributors: spheppner
+Contributors: Zuugle Services GmbH
 Tags: travel, widget, transit, planning, diana
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable Tag: 1.0.0
 Tested up to: 6.8

-WP Diana Widget is a trip-planning block that lets users schedule transport to and from activities with constraints like start/end time and duration.
+Diana GreenConnect is a trip-planning block that lets users schedule transport to and from activities with constraints like start/end time and duration.

 == Description ==
-WP Diana Widget is a WordPress plugin that provides a Gutenberg block to seamlessly integrate the powerful [DianaWidget Activity Transit Planner](https://github.com/zuugle-services/DianaWidget) into your WordPress pages and posts.
+Diana GreenConnect is a WordPress plugin that provides a Gutenberg block to seamlessly integrate the powerful [DianaWidget Activity Transit Planner](https://github.com/zuugle-services/DianaWidget) into your WordPress pages and posts.
 It allows users to plan public transport to and from activities with specific time constraints like start times, end times, and duration.

 This plugin acts as a wrapper for the [DianaWidget](https://github.com/zuugle-services/DianaWidget), a sophisticated JavaScript library designed for activity-based transit planning.
-By using the \"Diana Activity Widget\" block, you can easily embed this functionality into your content, allowing your site visitors to:
+By using the \"Diana GreenConnect Widget\" block, you can easily embed this functionality into your content, allowing your site visitors to:

 * Find transit connections to a predefined activity.
 * Specify their starting location with autocomplete suggestions.